-As of March 31, 2010, we recorded \$2.0 million in other long-term liabilities on our consolidated balance sheet related to uncertain income tax positions.
+As of June 30, 2010, we recorded \$2.0 million in other long-term liabilities on our consolidated balance sheet related to uncertain income tax positions.
 As required by FASB ASC Topic 740, Income Taxes, we use judgments and make estimates and assumptions related to evaluating the probability of uncertain income tax positions.
 We base our estimates and assumptions on the potential liability related to an assessment of whether the income tax position will "more likely than not" be sustained in an income tax audit.
 We are also subject to periodic audits from multiple domestic and foreign tax authorities related to income tax and other forms of taxation.
-These audits examine our tax positions, timing of income and deductions, and allocation procedures across multiple juris dictions.
+These audits examine our tax positions, timing of income and deductions, and allocation procedures across multiple jurisdictions.
 As part of our evaluation of these tax issues, we establish reserves in our consolidated financial statements based on our estimate of current probable tax exposures.
 Depending on the nature of the tax issue, we could be subject to audit over several years.
-Therefore, our estimated reserve balances and liability related to uncertain income tax positions are based upon reasonable judgment and estimates; however, if actual results materially differ, our effective income tax rate and cash flows could be affected in the period of discovery or resolution.
+Therefore, our estimated reserve balances and liability related to uncertain income tax positions may exist for multiple years before the applicable statute of limitations expires or before an issue is resolved by the taxing authority.
+We believe our tax liabilities related to uncertain tax positions are based upon reasonable judgment and estimates; however, if actual results materially differ, our effective income tax rate and cash flows could be affected in the period of discovery or resolution.